emmercm/www/src/blog/the-concept-of-deployments.md

 And then second, have others reviewed it?
 The more eyes on the code the better - everyone brings a different way of thinking and a different set of skills.

-Depending on the development environments available to you it's also a good idea to test your code in a prod-like or staging environment.
+Depending on the development environments available to you, it's also a good idea to test your code in a prod-like or staging environment.
 This will help highlight any errors in the code or deployment itself.
 This also allows stakeholders to make sure your changes meet their acceptance criteria.

 Depending on your organization's structure you may want a QA engineer to test your changes as well.
 They have the skills and training to look for issues that others might miss.